Outcast (video game): Legacy and sequel

 In 1999, a sequel, called Outcast II: The Lost Paradise, was being developed by Appeal for the PlayStation 2, PC, and GameCube.
 During development, Appeal went bankrupt and development ceased.
 Appeal had been requesting funds from their publisher to help finish the game for release but this was not granted.

 Since around 2003 the fan-group Eternal Outcasts had developed a free sequel called Open Outcast.
 The project initially used the Gothic and later the Crystal Space 3D engines but has made the step to the CryEngine 2.
 The project released in 2010 two tech demos (Oasis 1.0 and 1.1) which can be played together with the Crysis Wars demo version.
 In 2013 the project was moved to CryEngine 3 to be developed as a standalone game rather than a mod.
 The project was renamed to Outcast: Legacy of the Yods in order to reflect this change.
 On April 16, 2017, team Eternal Outcasts released the final CryEngine 3 technical demo along with Steam Greenlight submission of the project.
 The game was then renamed to Legacy of the Yods, and the word Outcast was removed to avoid copyright issues.
-The project ceased developed since.
+The project has ceased development since.

 On July 3, 2013, it was reported that Yann Robert, Franck Sauer and Yves Grolet of Belgian developer Appeal had acquired the intellectual property from Atari, SA with the intention to revive the franchise.

 On April 7, 2014, a Kickstarter crowdfunding campaign was launched by members of the original development team with the goal of $600,000 for an HD remake of Outcast.
 The campaign failed to reach its funding goal with only 45% of the required amount achieved and therefore no money transferred.

 On December 18, 2014, Outcast was remastered as Outcast 1.1 on Steam and later on GOG.com and Zoom Platform.
 Outcast 1.1 was built and recompiled from the original source code with improved stability, higher resolution support (max.
 1920x1080 due to fixed-point z-buffer), and multi-threaded rendering support.
 Also, there is ongoing work on patching out remaining bugs and glitches by the developers.

 An official remake, titled Outcast: Second Contact, was released on November 14, 2017, for Microsoft Windows, PlayStation 4 and Xbox One.
 It was developed by Appeal, while Bigben Interactive served as the game's publisher.

 On September 17, 2021, THQ Nordic announced an official sequel titled Outcast 2: A New Beginning for Microsoft Windows, PlayStation 5 and Xbox Series X/S. It was developed by Appeal, while THQ Nordic serving as the game's publisher.
 In August 2023, the game was renamed to Outcast: A New Beginning.
 It was eventually released on March 15, 2024.